anypackage/docs/docs/provider-catalog/winget/about_Winget_Provider.md

 ## Dynamic Parameters

-Dynamic parameters are cmdlet parameters that are added by a package provider and are available only when `-Provider Winget` parameter is used.
+Dynamic parameters are cmdlet parameters that are added by a package provider and are available only when `-Provider WinGet` parameter is used.

-The Winget provider currently has no dynamic parameters.
+The WinGet provider currently has no dynamic parameters.

 ## See Also